Varbin/pep272-encryption/README.rst

 .. image:: https://img.shields.io/codecov/c/github/Varbin/pep272-encryption/master.svg
     :target: https://codecov.io/gh/Varbin/pep272-encryption

-To prevent reinventing the wheel to create a `PEP-272 <https://www.python.org/dev/peps/pep-0272/>`_ for a new block cipher encryption this library aims to create an extensible framework for new libraries.
+To prevent reinventing the wheel while creating a `PEP-272 <https://www.python.org/dev/peps/pep-0272/>`_ interface for a new block cipher encryption, this library aims to create an extensible framework for new libraries.

 Currently following modes of operation are supported: